ervandra/ervandra/README.md

 **ervandra/ervandra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working as freelance that provide tech consultations and web apps development
+- 🔭 I’m providing tech consultations and web apps development
 - 🌱 I’m currently learning digital marketing
 - 👯 I’m looking to collaborate with designers and digital creators
 - 🤔 I’m looking for help with UI design and public speaking skills